-- 1. The Council will support the delivery of the Central Scotland Green Network in the Falkirk area, and Falkirk Greenspace: A Strategy for Our Green Network, through the development and enhancement of a multi-functional network of green and blue components and corridors as set out in the Spatial Strategy; - 2.
+- The Council will support the delivery of the Central Scotland Green Network in the Falkirk area, and Falkirk Greenspace: A Strategy for Our Green Network, through the development and enhancement of a multi-functional network of green and blue components and corridors as set out in the Spatial Strategy; - 2.
 Within the green and blue network the key priorities of biodiversity, outdoor access, landscape character enhancement, climate change, placemaking and serving disadvantaged communities will be promoted, with particular reference to the opportunities detailed in the Proposals and Opportunities Schedule; and - 3.
-New development should contribute to the green and blue network, where appropriate, through the integration of green infrastructure into masterplans or through enabling opportunities for green and blue network improvement on adjacent land, in accordance with SG05 'Green Infrastructure and New Development'. - 4.14 The Spatial Strategy sets out in broad terms how the Central Scotland Green Network, a national development within NPF3, will be implemented in the Falkirk area.
+New development should contribute to the green and blue network, where appropriate, through the integration of green infrastructure into masterplans or through enabling opportunities for green and blue network improvement on adjacent land, in accordance with \$G05 'Green Infrastructure and New Development'. - 4.
+The seven community growing sites identified at Appendix 1 (Proposal GN24) shall be safeguarded from development unless proposals can demonstrate, on a case-by-case basis, that there is no longer a proven demand for allotment space. - 4.13The Spatial Strategy sets out in broad terms how the Central Scotland Green Network, a national development within NPF3, will be implemented in the Falkirk area.
 The spatial focus will be on a series of green and blue network components and corridors which are illustrated in Map 3.2.
 The thematic priorities are set out in the Falkirk Greenspace Strategy.
 Policy PE13 supports the implementation of the Spatial Strategy, which will be through specific projects promoted by the Council and other partners, but also through the inclusion of green infrastructure such as landscaping, open space, habitats, active travel and sustainable water management in new development.